 Taking advantage of a civil or constitutional right

 There are occasions, though, where an employee believes they were wrongfully dismissed, but the employer has not broken any employment laws.

-It will help you to seek the opinion of a wrongful termination attorney to get your case reviewed in order to understand the difference in your specific circumstance.
+It will help you to seek the opinion of prescreened California wrongful termination attorneys to get your case reviewed in order to understand the difference in your specific circumstance.

 What is the Importance of Wrongful Termination Cases for At-Will Employees?

 Jobs who seek advice and legal aid from a wrongful termination lawyer in California will quickly realize, if they haven't already, that California is an "at-will" job state.
 This simply means that employees can leave their employment whenever they want without fear of retribution from their employers.
 Employers may also break ties with their employees without warning or excuse, even though they are doing well and have no other grievances with their employees.